Cray-HPE/docs-csm/operations/system_layout_service/Add_Liquid-Cooled_Cabinets_To_SLS.md

         https://api-gw-service-nmn.local/apis/sls/v1/loadstate
     ```

-9. MEDS will automatically start looking for potential hardware in the newly added liquid-cooled cabinets.
+1. MEDS will automatically start looking for potential hardware in the newly added liquid-cooled cabinets.

-    **Note**: No hardware in these new cabinets will be discovered until the management network has been reconfigured to support the new cabinets, and routes has been added to the management NCNs in the system.
+    **Note**: No hardware in these new cabinets will be discovered until the management network has been reconfigured to support the new cabinets, and routes have been added to the management NCNs in the system.